 Zhanjing Zeng, Po-Ju Chen and Alan A. Lew

-Conclusion: Reflections and discussions: tourism matters in the new normal post COVID-19
+Conclusions: Reflections and discussions: tourism matters in the new normal post COVID-19

-Patrick Brouder, Simon Teoh, Noel B. Salazar, Mary Mostafanezhad, Jessica Mei Pung, Dominic Lapointe, Freya Higgins Desbiolles, Michael Haywood, C. Michael Hall and Helene Balslev Clausen
+Patrick Brouder, Simon Teoh, Noel B. Salazar, Mary Mostafanezhad, Jessica Mei Pung, Dominic Lapointe, Freya Higgins Desbiolles, K. Michael Haywood, C. Michael Hall and Helene Balslev Clausen